mdohr07/weblog/src/pages/blog/2024-09-29_retraining-week-twelve.md

 ---
 So, that was already week twelve.
 What did we actually do?
 I remember being completely confused one day and barely finishing the given task.
 But I also remember that everything suddenly went smoothly the next day.

 This week, I wasn’t feeling well.
 I had constant stomach aches and didn’t have much of an appetite, so I skipped coffee and had to be careful in general.
-Luckily, I’m feeling better now, and I owe a lot of that to my wife, who took such good care of me and my stomach.
+Luckily, I’m feeling better now, and I owe a lot of that to my wife, who took such good care of me and my stomach ♥

-Object Orientation, Interfaces, Arrays…
+## Object Orientation, Interfaces, Arrays…

 Looking through my code, I can see that we continued to work on inheritance and polymorphism in class and also started using interfaces.
 We’ve also been using arrays more frequently for practice purposes.